matansegev/Take-Home-Assignment/README.md

 ## AI Disclosure

 This project was developed with assistance from AI tools including:
-- Code generation and debugging
+- Code generation and debugging (using Cursor)
-- Documentation writing
+- Documentation writing (using Cursor)
-- Error handling implementation
+- Error handling implementation (using Cursor)
 - Understanding Jira API integration and authentication (collaborated with ChatGPT)